 To become an Air Force TACP, you must first pass the Special Tactics Tactical Air Control Party Physical Fitness Test (ST TACP PFT) as governed by the Air Force Special Operations Command.
 The entry Air Force PAST Test to qualify for Tactical Air Control Party (TACP)

 1.5 mile timed run in less than 10:47

-Note - these are minimum standards and you will be required to perform at a much higher level than the above.
+These are minimum standards and you will be required to perform at a much higher level than the above.
 Do not make the minimum standards your end goal.
-You should be at least 1-2 minutes faster on the run and double these minimum standards on the PT exercises.
+You should be at least one to two minutes faster on the run and double these minimum standards on the PT exercises.

 From basic training until completion of TACP Special Tactics training takes about a year and is very physically and tactically challenging.
 Many prepare for this course as if they were preparing for Ranger school with many miles of running and rucking under their belt prior to attending.
-The final test consists of Pullups, Pushups, SItups, 3 mile run, and a 12 mile ruck.
+The final test consists of Pullups, Pushups, Situps, a three-mile run, and a 12-mile ruck.

 "The strong will stand, the weak will fall by the wayside."
 For Air Force Tactical Air Control Party (TACP) airmen, these words are more than just a motto; they also serve as a battle cry.

 Wherever American military forces are found, TACP airmen are sure to be nearby.
 Nicknamed the "Air Force infantry" because they spend most of their career assigned to Army units, tactical controllers can most often be found embedded with special operations forces.

 "Our primary role is to direct combat strike aircraft against enemy targets," said Staff Sgt.
 Alan Lesko, TACP noncommissioned officer in charge with the Army's 10th Mountain Division, which supported Operation Enduring Freedom in Afghanistan.
 "We also coordinate artillery fire with air strikes."
 To accomplish their mission, tactical controllers served on the front line, often in advance of any other military units.